Mirror (Lil Wayne song): Commercial performance

 In the United States, "Mirror" debuted at its peak of number 16 on the Billboard Hot 100, and at number six on the Hot Digital Songs chart, with 149,000 copies sold in its first week.
 It coincided with the release of Wayne's album Tha Carter IV.
 The single peaked at numbers 22 and 25 on the Billboard Rhythmic Songs and Hot Rap Songs charts, respectively.
 The Recording Industry Association of America (RIAA) certified it four times platinum.
 "Mirror" peaked at number 46 on the Canadian Hot 100.
 In Australia, the song peaked at number 26, while it peaked at number 12 on the Australia Urban single charts.
 The Australian Recording Industry Association (ARIA) certified "Mirror" two times platinum with 140,000 copies.

 In Europe, "Mirror" debuted at number 12 on the Danish charts, spending 10 weeks there.
 IFPI Denmark certified it twice Platinum due to its streaming numbers being equivalent to 200,000 copies and it was certified Gold for selling over 15,000 copies.
 The recording debuted at number 47 on February 18, 2012.
 It eventually reached its peak at number 11 on April 7, 2012.
 In the United Kingdom, the song debuted at 91 on the chart and peaked at number 17.
-The British Phonographic Industry (BPI) certified the song gold.
+The British Phonographic Industry (BPI) certified the song platinum.
 On the Dutch Top 40 charts, "Mirror" peaked at number 12.
 The song managed to peak at number 13 and 15 respectively in Slovakia and Switzerland.

 Music video

 Filming for the music video took place in November 2011, directed by Antoine Fuqua.
 GloriaFX created the visual effects.
 The company was responsible for the painting and the appearance and disappearance effects among others.
 Vevo released a teaser of the music video on YouTube on January 27, 2012.
 The full-length video premiering on Vevo's official website on January 31, 2012.

 The video begins with a shirtless Wayne standing in a room, while a camera shows various close-ups of his intricate tattoos.
 As the chorus begins, Wayne is shown painting the room red and black as Mars sings the chorus, while seated on the top of a ladder.
 Wayne is also shown throwing red paint on the wall to create an unformed picture.
 The rest of the video focuses on Wayne blasting red, black and white paint all over the room.
 It is finally revealed that the painting is of Wayne himself crucified on a treble clef holding a mic in his left hand.
 The rather convoluted background includes a face, clouds and lightning, all toned in magnificent red.
 Wayne and Mars stare at the masterpiece as the video comes to an end.

 Gregory Adams of Exclaim! complimented Wayne's final painting and called the rapper's video a "bizarre art world exploration".
-Chris Coplan of Consequence of Sound said that the final scene made the "Mona Lisa look like Dogs Playing Poker."
+Chris Coplan of Consequence of Sound said the final scene made the "Mona Lisa look like Dogs Playing Poker."